 Interested in developing a special research project or in bringing The Report on the Status of Women and GirlsTM to your community?

 The public release of The Report gathers around 1,000 people each year, including representatives from the corporate, nonprofit, political and educational fields.
 The event is an opportunity to share the valuable Report findings with the public, provide additional context through our illustrious speakers, and to foster conversation about issues affecting women and girls to inspire action in addressing continuing inequalities and gender gaps.
 Each attendee receives a summary of the Report with key insights and steps to take action within their companies and communities.

 In 2015, we introduced the VIP Luncheon after the main program.
 The event offered 300 executives from a diverse cross section of industries the chance to have a deeper dive into the issues and provide each attendee with printed copy of the full report.

-For more information about the 2018 event and/or sponsorship and partnership opportunities, contact Heather Schraeder, director of special events and public programs, at firstname.lastname@example.org or 213.477.2761.
+For more information about our upcoming 2019 event, and/or sponsorship and partnership opportunities, contact Heather Schraeder, director of special events and public programs, at firstname.lastname@example.org or 213.477.2761.

 - Guggenheim Investments